Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Results

 We also analysed the features that are kept to interpret the content of the reduced descriptor (Fig.~\ref{fig:Main_fig}F).
 One sees that the reduced descriptors are not a simple localization because features' importance is not necessarily correlated with the distance between atoms.
 The proposed selection scheme considers both the strength of the interactions between atoms and the information the features provide about the molecular structure.
 The latter means that the optimal non-local features depend on the training dataset and the respective sampled region of PES.
 As a possible future outlook, one could consider switching from selecting atom-centered non-local features from the initial global descriptor to projecting them into more efficient and general collective coordinates.
-This would provide us with effective interaction centers, such as those employed by the TIP4P model of water~\cite{jorgensen1983water} or similar empirical FFs.
+This would provide us with effective interaction centers for large molecules, similar to those employed by the TIP4P~\cite{jorgensen1983water} or Wannier centroid~\cite{zhang2022deep} models of water.
 In turn, this would enable the construction of automatized coarse-grained representations preserving the MLFFs accuracy, a long-desired tool for simulating complex and large systems.

 The proposed descriptor reduction scheme is general and applicable to a wide range of systems.
 Fig.~\ref{fig:desc_size_curves} shows GDML performance curves of energy and forces for aspirin, Ac-Ala3-NHMe, AT-AT, and the buckyball catcher as a function of the size of the descriptor for different sizes of the training set.
-The aspirin molecule represents a rather small semi-rigid molecule, for which one can already build accurate and data-efficient MLFFs~\cite{Chmiela2017,Chmiela2018,Sauceda2021,Christensen2020FCHL,Schutt2018,unke2021spookynet, batzner2022}.
+The aspirin molecule represents a rather small semi-rigid molecule, for which one can already build accurate and data-efficient MLFFs~\cite{Chmiela2017, Chmiela2018, Sauceda2021, Christensen2020FCHL, Schutt2018, unke2021spookynet, batzner2022}.
 The other molecules represent large and flexible systems that constitute a challenge for existing ML models.
 For each of these systems, GDML models with 300, 500, 800, and 1000 training points were trained using descriptors of different sizes.
 For the Ac-Ala3-NHMe molecule, due to its size and flexibility, we have also constructed the model using 3000 training points.